Gateshead Talmudical College: Biography

 Rabbi Nachman Dovid was born in Radin in 1902.
 His father was Rabbi Moshe Landinski, Rosh Yeshivas Radin and Rosh Kollel Kodshim.
-Even at a young age his prodigious mind was apparent; at the age of nine he was sent away from home to study under the tutelage of R' Zundel M'eishyshok.
-By the time of his bar-mitzvah he was farhered on Tumim Baal Peh.
-After studying in Novardok he continued on to serve as Rosh Yeshiva in several Novardok yeshivos (Novardok had a large network of yeshivos), although he eventually came to the attention of the Communist authorities, and had to escape from town to town, where he would continue to give talks to the local young men.
+Even at a young age, his prodigious mind was apparent; at the age of nine, he was sent away from home to study under the tutelage of R' Zundel M'eishyshok.
+By the time of his bar-mitzvah, he was farhered on Tumim Baal Peh.
+After studying in Novardok, he continued to serve as Rosh Yeshiva in several Novardok yeshivos (Novardok had a large network of yeshivos), although he eventually came to the attention of the Communist authorities, and had to escape from town to town, where he would continue to give talks to the local young men.

-After escaping White Russia he was appointed Rosh Yeshiva of Vishkava, a suburb of Warsaw, Poland.
-His students benefitted from his tremendous koach hasbarah.
-Shortly after 1930, upon the recommendation of the Chafetz Chaim, he was appointed Rosh Yeshiva of Gateshead, or to put it more accurately he was appointed with the task of "establishing" a yeshiva in Gateshead.
+After escaping White Russia, he was appointed Rosh Yeshiva of Vishkava, a suburb of Warsaw, Poland.
+His students benefited from his tremendous koach hasbarah.
+Shortly after 1930, upon the recommendation of the Chafetz Chaim, he was appointed Rosh Yeshiva of Gateshead, or, to put it more accurately, he was appointed with the task of "establishing" a yeshiva in Gateshead.
 Reb Nachman Dovid invested all his talent into securing students and funds for the fledgling yeshiva, and thus established a place of Torah in the English "wasteland".

 He often gave his lessons with no books open in front of him, displaying an uncommon talmudic mastery.

-In the aftermath of the war the Rosh Yeshiva took in Rabbi Leib Lopian and Rabbi Leib Gurwicz as maggidei shiur, the former in 1947, the latter in 1948.
+In the aftermath of the war, the Rosh Yeshiva took in Rabbi Leib Lopian and Rabbi Leib Gurwicz as maggidei shiur, the former in 1947, the latter in 1948.

-The Rosh Yeshiva's son Yankel Landinski was diagnosed with hemophilia, and the students set up a blood bank for him.
-In 1951 the Rosh Yeshiva brought him to the USA for treatment, but eventually he succumbed to his disease.
-In the Rosh Yeshiva's absence the Yeshiva was taken over by Rabbis Lopian and Gurwicz.
+The Rosh Yeshiva's son, Yankel Landinski, was diagnosed with haemophilia, and the students set up a blood bank for him.
+In 1951, the Rosh Yeshiva brought him to the USA for treatment, but eventually he succumbed to his disease.
+In the Rosh Yeshiva's absence, the Yeshiva was taken over by Rabbis Lopian and Gurwicz.
 When the Rosh Yeshiva planned on returning, he was informed that they should not return to him his position; something that Rabbi Shakovitzki declared to be a tremendous avlah.

 The Rosh Yeshiva died in 1968 in the United States.